 The Bhutanese Government was under immense pressure during the ban period.
 However, they decided a long-term solution was more important for the health and well being of its citizens.
 Politicians with ethics and a commitment to the environment, as well as to the long-term health of their citizens.
 I like that!

 Bhutan’s Commitment to the World means Bhutanese Food is Organic

 The story above may not sound that important to us.
 However, it sums up the commitment to Gross National Happiness in Bhutan.
 The Bhutanese respect all life (humans, fauna, flora).
 They understand the need to respect the earth.

 The Kingdom of Bhutan uses no chemicals in agriculture.
 As well, there is a blanket-ban on genetically modified food throughout Bhutan.
 Indeed, there is a question on the Bhutanese Customs form confirming you are not bringing any GMO food into the country!
 Bhutanese cuisine is therefore organic, tasty and healthy, thereby ensuring that Bhutanese food is of the highest quality.

 The Bhutanese figure their citizens will be happier as a result.
 Although only a minnow in world affairs, they are active in world environmental efforts.

-To sum up the attitude of the Bhutanese, watch this short video clip taken at the Memorial Chorten in Thimpu.
-The audio is a hoot:
+To sum up the attitude of the Bhutanese, watch the short video clip in this article, it was taken at the Memorial Chorten in Thimpu.

 Note worshipers walking in a clockwise direction and praying.
 The audio you hear is the monk (with maybe the deepest voice I have ever heard) giving the blessing.
 Those blessings are for liberating all sentient beings from suffering.
 Yes, to all human beings and animal life.
 The Bhutanese commitment to happiness extends beyond their borders to you.
 And you didn’t even know!

 This is part of the reason Bhutanese cuisine is primarily, but not exclusively, vegetarian.
 So, enjoy some famous Bhutanese food by making this cheese chili recipe.

 This chili cheese recipe really is a simple dish to make in quick time.
 Ema Datshi features in every meal in Bhutan and in every Bhutanese restaurant.

 In Bhutanese cuisine, there are many variations of the dish.
 You can simply replace the chilis with potatoes (Kewa Datshi) or mushrooms (Shamu Datshi).